 Pierre Gagnaire is one of the world’s best chefs.
 He has earnt seven Michelin stars and has ten restaurants around the world, from Paris, to Tokyo, London, Seoul, Shanghai, Moscow, Las Vegas, Berlin, Bordeaux and more including one we managed to visit in Dubai called Choix.
 His restaurants are said to have beautiful decor, magnificent cooking and impeccable service and his dishes are full of great stories, every bite has a punch line and every plate has a happy ending.

-Pierre Gagnaire states his mission statement as the wish to run a restaurant which is
+Pierre Gagnaire states his mission statement as they wish to run a restaurant that is

 We were fortunate enough to visit Choix restaurant in Dubai in 2019 for High Tea, pictured above.
 It was elegant, delicious and quite unique with scones displayed in a beautiful wooden box with quote on the lid by Virginia Wolf;

 The Julia Child Rose is known in Australia as Soul Mate and in the UK as Absolutely Fabulous.
 It is a Floribunda rose with old fashioned blooms in lemony yellow to butter gold and an unusual licorice spice scent.
 The registered name is WEKvossutono, and as the name implies, it is a consistent bloomer that flowers repeatably with good disease resistance much like a Soulmate.
 It was bred by Tom Caruth in the USA in 2004 and introduced to Australia by Swanes Nurseries as Soul Mate.